U.S. Equities

 Action #3: Expand your horizons

 In uncertain times, it can be natural to narrow your perspective and focus where you’re most comfortable.
-But if you can broaden your horizons, you may be able to benefit from the growth potential of companies in a variety of industries and markets.
+But when you can broaden your horizons, you may be able to benefit from the growth potential of companies in a variety of industries and markets.

 Investors seeking additional global or international exposure may want to consider funds with flexible mandates that allow their managers to choose from the best companies, no matter where they are located.